Tex Irvin Yeager

 Cherishing his memory are his sister, Cordia Coning of Hollansburg, Ohio; nephew, Dennis Bolay and his wife Sheri, of Oklahoma City, Oklahoma; niece, Denese Stanley and her husband Jay, of Edmond, Oklahoma; and his sweetheart Ellen Scharlach of Hoopeston, Illinois.

-He is preceded in death by his parents, Floyd and Lois Yeager and his sister, Jean Bolay.
+Preceding him in death were his parents, Floyd and Lois Yeager, and his sister, Jean Bolay.